 Facts about the Early Life of Queen Elizabeth II

-In the years 1977, 2002, and 2012, Queen Elizabeth II celebrated her Silver, Golden and Diamond Jubilees respectively.
+In the years 1977, 2002, and 2012, Queen Elizabeth II (1926-2022) celebrated her Silver, Golden and Diamond Jubilees respectively.
+In 2022, she chalked an even greater milestone as she celebrated 70 years on the throne.
 So far, she holds the title of the longest-reigning monarch in British history.

 Crowned on June 2, 1953, Elizabeth II has witnessed it all, from World War II, decolonization in Africa, the Cuban Missile Crisis, and to the Cold War.
 However, very few people know the details about her early life.
 What events molded or shaped her into becoming one of the greatest women to ever live?

 The following questions and answers provide you all the facts about the early life of Queen Elizabeth II:

 Queen Elizabeth II was born on April 21, 1926.
 The exact time of her birth was 02:40 GMT.
 However, the future monarch of England’s birth was not the smoothest of births.
 Doctors had to perform a Cesarean section in order to deliver her.